jvdcf/aed-schedules/docs/docs.md

 | Exits the program safely.
 The user is prompted to save or not the database before exiting.
 - `help`
 | Prints a list of all available commands in the terminal.

+---

+# Notes
+- Unfortunately, the maximum capacity of a class is hard coded to 30 students.
+- The terminal embedded in CLion can behave a bit differently than the system's terminal.
+  If possible, use the system's terminal to run the program.